Exorust/Exorust.github.io/_posts/2019-07-27-Out-box-Linux-Usability.md

 - Clean modern UI
 - Easy to use installers

 And most of these are being solved already.
-Most Linux Distro's dont look like Windows XP anymore, and Snaps allow easy installation on any distro.
+Most Linux Distro's don't look like Windows XP anymore, and Snaps allow easy installation on any distro.

 But I think that keeping all this within a single distro and making the experience as a whole simple is what counts.
 And I hope, nay believe linux will nail it.
 Just probably later than sooner.